 In many works of fiction, we follow the story of the hero.
-But in her debut novel Bite (paperback, bite), K.S.
+But in her debut novel Bite (paperback, Kindle), K.S.
 Merbeth instead tells the tale of a kid who joins a group of bad guys in a post-apocalyptic wasteland…and fits right in.
 But what’s interesting is how this novel was, in part, inspired by some adventure games that are built around the idea of giving players the choice of being the hero, or being a bad guy.

 I always like to start at the beginning.
 What is Bite about?

 Bite is about a young girl wandering alone through a desert-like, post-apocalyptic wasteland.
 She joins a crew of outlaws who turn out to be more like a dysfunctional family, and they cause a shitload of trouble together.